sahilkhan03/FlipkartClone/README.md

-# Ease-My-Cart
+# Flickart

-An eCommerce website built on node.js express.js and mongoDB
+An eCommerce website built on node.js express.js and mongoDB at backend and React.js at frontend.